pb-cdunn/FALCON-module/README.md

 # FALCON-workspace
-Workspace for building FALCON and dependencies.
+Workspace for coodinating FALCON and dependencies.

+See Wiki in GitHub.

 # About the [LICENSE](LICENSE)
 Standard PacBio "Open Source License".